 - Take walks in pleasant surroundings and conduct activities that are fun

 - Provide nutritious and proper diet

 - Monitor and document changes in behavior

 - Provide mental cueing in a positive and compassionate manner

-Our caregivers are experienced in assisting a wide variety of people in need of non-medical care, such as:
+At Angel Companions Senior Care our caregivers are experienced in assisting a wide variety of people in need of non-medical home care services, such as: